alfonsoc/grunt-jstestdriver-phantomjs/README.md

 ## Release History
+* 2013/16/09 - v.0.0.5 - Adding timeout option Adding retires option.
+Using http module to decide when the server has started.
+Waiting for child processes to die.
 * 2013/13/09 - v.0.0.4 - Make sure child proceses are dead before task is completed.
 * 2013/11/09 - v.0.0.3 - Introduced promises, fix for paths and kills all spawned processes when task is done.
 * 2013/11/09 - v.0.0.2 - Changed task name to "jstdPhantom", moved grunt-lib-phantom to dependencies